-Erin J. Wallace - Ms. Wallace is Chief Operating Office of Learning Care Group, an international leader in early education and childcare services.
-Prior to joining Learning Care Group, Ms. Wallace held several senior positions including Executive Vice President of Operations Strategy, Planning and Management for Walt Disney Parks and Resorts; Senior Vice President of Walt Disney World Operations; Vice President of Walt Disney World's Magic Kingdon and general manager for Disney's Animal Kingdom and Disney's All-Star Resort.
+Erin J. Wallace - Ms. Wallace is Chief Operating Officer of Great Wolf Resorts, Inc. Prior to joining Great Wolf in August 2016, Ms. Wallace was Chief Operating Officer of Learning Care Group, Inc. since February 2015.
+Prior to joining Learning Care Group, Ms. Wallace held several senior positions including Executive Vice President of Operations Strategy, Planning and Management for Walt Disney Parks and Resorts; Senior Vice President of Walt Disney World Operations; Vice President of Walt Disney World's Magic Kingdom and general manager for Disney's Animal Kingdom and Disney's All-Star Resort.
 Ms. Wallace holds a Master of Business Administration degree from Rollins College Crummer School of Business.

 The Audit Committee Rule requires the Company to disclose whether its Audit Committee has adopted specific policies and procedures for the engagement of non-audit services and to prepare a summary of these policies and procedures.
-The mandate of the Audit Committee provides that it is such committee's responsibility to: (a) approve the appointment and, when circumstances warrant, discharge of the external auditor and monitor its qualifications, performance and independence; (b) approve and oversee the disclosure of all audit services provided by the external auditor to the Company or any of its subsidiaries, determining which non-audit services the external auditor are prohibited from providing and, exceptionally, pre-approve and oversee the disclosure of permitted non-audit services to be performed by the external auditor, in accordance with applicable laws and regulations; and (c) approve the basis and amount of the external auditor's fees and other significant compensation.
+The Audit Committee is responsible for the selection, nomination, compensation, retention, termination and oversight of the work of the external auditors engaged for the purpose of issuing an auditor's report or performing other audit, review or attest services for FirstService and, in such regard, recommend to the Board the external auditors to be nominated for approval by FirstService shareholders.
+The Audit Committee will also consider, assess and report to the Board with regard to the independence and performance of the external auditors.
 The Audit Committee has adopted a pre-approval policy pursuant to which the Company may not engage the Company's external auditor to carry out certain non-audit services that are deemed inconsistent with the independence of auditors under U.S. and Canadian applicable laws.
-The Audit Committee must pre-approve all audit services as well as permitted non-audit services.
-The Audit Committee has delegated to the Chair of the Audit Committee, who is independent, the authority to act on behalf of the Audit Committee with respect to the pre-approval of all audit and permitted non-audit services provided by its external auditors from time to time.
-Any approvals by the Chair are reported to the full Audit Committee at its next meeting.
+The Audit Committee must pre-approve all audit engagements and the provision by the external auditors of all non-audit services, including fees and terms for all audit engagements and non-audit engagements.

-In addition to performing the audit of the Company's annual consolidated financial statements, PricewaterhouseCoopers LLP provided other services to the Company and they billed the Company the following fees during the post-Spin-off period of 2015.
-Prior to the Spin-off, all fees had been billed to Old FSV.
+In addition to performing the audit of the Company's annual consolidated financial statements, PricewaterhouseCoopers LLP provided other services to the Company and they billed the Company the following fees during the period of 2016: